 World Economics has developed the Global GDP Data Quality Ratings to review the utility of official GDP data of individual countries.
-The Ratings currently cover six factors to determine data quality.
+The Ratings currently cover five factors to determine data quality.
 Each factor is evaluated to provide country scores which are then normalised using the standard deviation of the data for each factor and combined into the DQR score using a weighted aggregate to reflect the importance of each of the individual factors.

 - Base Year used to calculate the GDP data (chained or years out of date)

 - A Proxy for Resources Devoted to Measuring Economic Activity

 - A Proxy measure for likely Government Interference in Economic Data production

 It should be noted that there is not infrequent variation between what the World Bank and IMF list as the most recent Base Year and/or most recent SNA in use, and what countries themselves claim to be using.
 This is sometimes caused by often unavoidable time lags in the International organisations being informed of changes that have taken place locally and sometimes simple error is involved.
 Whatever the reasons, World Economics takes some trouble to find out what is the on-the-ground reality behind the figures.
 If we also fail to reflect the latest changes occasionally, we apologise in advance, but hope the data in this report is as correct and timely as is possible to achieve.